wp-plugins/informational-popup/readme.txt

 Use the code above in any page or post.

+To set colors and animation for the popups, go to Appearance->info popup options.

 == License ==
 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by